-Refer to function block AA of A3 Interface Assembly Schematic Diagram (sheet 6 of 6) in the HP 8560 E-Series Spectrum Analyzer Component Level Information.
+Refer to function block AA of A3 Interface Assembly Schematic Diagram in the Agilent Technologies 8560 E-Series Spectrum Analyzer Component Level Information.

 The ADC MUX switches various inputs into the video path for conversion by the ADC.
 The SCAN RAMP input is used during sweeps having a width of equal to or greater than 2.01 MHz times N, to control the timing of the ADC operations.
 Some combination of MOD_VIDEO, NEG_PEAK, and POS_PEAK is used for the video signal to be converted by the ADC.
 The YTO ERR, FCMUX, CAL OSC TUNE, and OFL ERR inputs are used only during diagnostic and auto adjust routines and during retrace.